kevinchatham/tressi/README.md

 - 📝 **Declarative Config** — Define tests in TypeScript or JSON with full type safety.
 - 👥 **Concurrent Workers** — Simulate realistic multi-user load with ease.
-- ⏱️ **Rate Limiting** — Control RPM for accurate throttling scenarios.
+- ⏱️ **Rate Limiting** — Control RPS for accurate throttling scenarios.
-- 📊 **Interactive Terminal UI** — View live latency stats and status codes.
+- 📊 **Interactive Terminal UI** — View live RPS, latency stats, and status codes.
-- 📁 **CSV Export** — Export all results for offline analysis or dashboards.
+- 📁 **CSV Export** — Export all results for offline analysis.
-- 🧩 **Programmatic API** — Import into your own scripts and automate everything.
+- 🧩 **Programmatic API** — Import and use in your own scripts.

 ## 📦 Installation